scipy-conference/scipy_proceedings/papers/trai/trai.rst

   Exemplification of ToF normal estimation :label:`tofnest`

 The results were accurate relative to other techniques, but the time was much less.
 The time being less means that at least 100 times faster.
 This can be due to the fact, that this method works with images, instead of point clouds as other methods do.
-This makes it much faster.
+This makes it much faster, as this was reported in :cite:`iros2021`.

 Our method was evaluated by verifying only the angles between the lines, not the exact directions of the vectors (this was the case in the other methods as well), but we can train that, although the results are going to get worse.

 Furthermore, in order to get a real-time visualization about the predictions, we used rospy to read the images from ROS topics, and also to publish the normal estimation values to another ROS topic, that we could visualize using Rviz.
 This can be seen in the demo video.

 Low level ToF image pre-processing - Tofsmooth
 ++++++++++++++++++++++++++++++++++++++++++++++